jeel-patel90/jeel-patel90/README.md

   - Content that entertains and inspires 🎙️🌟
 - 📫 **How to Reach Me:**
   - Email me at **bhalujeel9@gmail.com** 📩
-  - DM me on Instagram @jeellx.it 📸🤳
+  - DM me on Instagram @jeell.9 📸🤳
 - 😄 **Pronouns:** He/Him
 - ⚡ **Fun Fact:**
   - My laptop has a Ryzen heart 💻🔥 and my creativity runs on endless caffeine ☕✨
+  - Even as a listener, I might still get on your nerves when I open my mouth.
 - 🌍 **Let’s Connect:** I’m here to inspire, build, and collaborate.
 Let’s make the world a better place—one project at a time! 🌎🤝